erenlee138/Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because multiple machines can be configured simultaneously, ensuring consistency and effifiency.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
+- Install Docker
-- ...
+- Install Python
+- Increase the amount of virtual memory
+- Download and launch a Docker ELK container.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.